vinhgithub83/DataProVe/README.md

  - Improved the verification for the Linkability property (increased the layer of allowed compound datatype)

 Version 0.9.3 uploaded:
- - Changed menu items
+ - Changed menu items.
  - Added the TEXT MODE specification for architectures.
- - Changed the GUI features/commands (e.g. (1) to change color of a component: double click on the left mouse button, (2) to delete a component, line or textbox use the spacebar on the keyboard, (3) moving objects with both mouse and keyboard arrows, (4) textbox can be also dragged with its text area not only at the border.).
+ - Changed the GUI features/commands (e.g.
+     (1) to change color of a component: double click on the left mouse button, (2) to delete a component, line or textbox use the spacebar on the keyboard, (3) moving objects with both mouse and keyboard arrows, (4) textbox can be also dragged with its text area not only at the border.).
  - Exception handling fixed.
  - Updated the template files (“Pol and arch files used in the manual v0.9.3.zip”), with examples for the TEXT MODE.